About the PLP Student Success Initiative

-In Fiscal Year 2016/17, the Pacific Library Partnership (PLP) and NorthNet Library System (NLS) received an LSTA grant from the California State Library for a project we are calling the Student Success Initiative.
-Eleven public libraries from throughout Northern California are part of this project, representing various sizes and governances, from small single libraries to very large systems, are participating in this grant.
-They are paired with four public libraries which have already created school/library partnerships of varying degrees.
-The goal in this project is to provide support and technical assistance for our pilot sites in creating local Student Success Initiatives where public libraries will work with local school districts to give students public library cards.
-Libraries and schools will be able to best determine the model for Student Success in their community, which may include a full-service library card, sharing of student IDs and data between schools and libraries, or an e-resources card.
+In Fiscal Year 2016/17, the Pacific Library Partnership (PLP) and NorthNet Library System (NLS) received an LSTA grant from the California State Library for the Student Success Initiative.
+Fifteen public libraries from throughout Northern California, representing various sizes and governances, from small single libraries to very large systems, worked together as pilot and mentor libraries in creating partnerships local school districts to give students public library cards.
+Libraries and schools determine the best model for Student Success in their community, which may include a full-service library card, sharing of student IDs and data between schools and libraries, or an e-resources card.

 In FY 2017/18, the Student Success Initiative expanded to a statewide grant with 51 participating libraries.
 In FY 2018/19, it has further expanded to over 68 libraries.